plone/documentation/adapt-and-extend/change-the-font-colors.rst

 .. note::

   This tutorial is deprecated for Plone 5.
-New documenation is almost ready.
+New documentation is almost ready.

 How to change the font colors - a through-the-web approach.